-Both Hook and Line and Pot Gear Vessels: Hard drives will be collected by field support staff within 2 business days after each selected trip and mailed to PSMFC for review.
+Vessels with Archipelago Marine Research systems: Hard drives will be collected by field support staff within 2 business days after each selected trip and mailed to PSMFC for review.
 Vessel operators not landing in a service port may be required to follow simple procedures to retrieve the hard drive, and mail it to PSMFC at the appropriate time.
 Instructions will be provided in the Vessel Monitoring Plan.